Dental Implants in Scripps Ranch

 Implants are also good for the health and strength of your surrounding teeth.
 An implant does not rely on the surrounding teeth for strength or support, and it keeps your natural teeth from drifting into the gap left by the missing tooth.
 Chewing on your dental implant helps to keep your underlying jawbone stimulated so it does not get weak and lose its density.
 If your jawbone were to lose density and deteriorate, it can cause your upper lip to pucker and your cheeks to sag.

 Candidates for Dental Implants

 Not everyone is a good candidate for dental implants.
 If you have a weak jawbone that cannot support the implant post, or you are in poor health or have a chronic illness that affects your ability to recover from a surgical procedure, dental implants are probably not a good option for you.
+Dental implants are also not an optimal choice if you are young and your jawbone is still growing, or if you are currently pregnant.
 Dr. Santoro can discuss other tooth replacement options, such as a dental bridge or partial denture, which may be more suitable for your needs.

 The Implant Placement Process